 Dig deeper: Upselling: dig deeper into your customer base.

 Check out your competition.

 Who are your competitors targeting?
 Who are their current customers?
 Don't go after the same market.
 You may find a niche market that they are overlooking.

 Write out a list of each feature of your product or service.
-Next to each feature, list the benefits they provide (and the benefits of those benefits).
-For example, a graphic designer offers high quality design services.
-The resulting benefit is a professional company image.
+Next to each feature, list the benefits it provides (and the benefits of those benefits).
+For example, a graphic designer offers high-quality design services.
+The benefit is a professional company image.
 A professional image will attract more customers because they see the company as professional and trustworthy.
-So ultimately, the benefit of high quality design is to gain more customers and make more money.
+So ultimately, the benefit of high-quality design is gaining more customers and making more money.

 Once you have your benefits listed, make a list of people who have a need that your benefit fulfills.
 For example, a graphic designer could choose to target businesses interested in increasing their client base.
 While this is still too general, you now have a base to start from.

 Figure out not only who has a need for your product or service, but also who is most likely to buy it.
 Think about the following factors:

 - Income level

 - Marital or family status